oracle/truffleruby/doc/contributor/how-to-guide.md

 ## How to use the most common Primitives

+Primitives are always more efficient than the corresponding code without the primitive, both in execution speed (avoids a Ruby method call) and in memory footprint.
+Unlike core methods they cannot be redefined, which is useful to avoid calling a potentially-redefined core method.

-I would say the following *primitives* are the most often used and
+I would say the following *primitives* are the most often used and  generic:
-generic:

 - `Primitive.nil?`
 - `Primitive.undefined?`